 - A commitment to quality control to ensure the integrity of the DevOps process

-- The ability to provide consistent feedback to developers and other stakeholders
+- Ability to provide consistent feedback to developers and other stakeholders

-To date, there aren't many college degrees focused expressly on devops, however many programs include coursework in the skills needed to become a DevOps Engineer.
-Here are some courses and degree programs that align well with devops engineering.
+To date, there are few college degrees focused expressly on DevOps.
+However, many programs include coursework in the skills needed to become a DevOps engineer.
+Here are some courses and degree programs that align well with DevOps engineering.

 DevOps Engineer Certifications

-Here are some of the most desirable certifications for devops engineers:
+Here are some desirable certifications for DevOps engineers:

-- Cloud Development & Architecture: Companies like Amazon and Microsoft offer DevOps engineers the opportunity to obtain highly marketable certifications in Amazon Web Services (AWS), Google Cloud Platform, or Microsoft Azure Cloud.
+- Cloud Development & Architecture: Companies like Amazon and Microsoft offer DevOps engineers the opportunity to obtain highly marketable certificates in Amazon Web Services (AWS), Google Cloud Platform, or Microsoft Azure Cloud.

-- Windows/Linux: Many DevOps engineers will find themselves needing to work with and manage both Linux and Windows operating systems.
-Obtain certifications like the CompTIA Linux+ or Microsoft Certified Solutions Associate (MCSA) to validate your skills on these platforms.
+- Windows/Linux: Many DevOps engineers must work with and manage both Linux and Windows operating systems.
+Obtain CompTIA Linux+ or Microsoft Certified Solutions Associate (MCSA) certifications to validate your skills on these platforms.